According to www.pahomeschoolers.com, homeschoolers in Pennsylvania may receive high school credit if they do any ONE of the following in a course:

 Do any ONE of the following

-You don’t have to do ALL of these things.
-You don’t have to do a textbook AND write a 10 page paper AND pass an AP exam.
+You don’t have to do ALL of them.
+You don’t have to complete a textbook AND write a 10 page paper AND pass an AP exam.
 In Pennsylvania, you only have to do one of these things to get high school credit.
 In other states, you may have the freedom to choose other ways of determining credit.
 Homeschoolers may read the list and think they have to do them ALL, but you don’t – even in Pennsylvania.

 Complete two-thirds of a textbook